Backscatter X-ray

 Backscatter technology produces an image that resembles a chalk etching.

 Backscatter X-ray is an advanced X-ray imaging technology.
 Traditional X-ray machines detect hard and soft materials by the variation in x-ray intensity transmitted through the target.
 In contrast, backscatter X-ray detects the radiation that reflects from the target.
 It has potential applications where less-destructive examination is required, and can operate even if only one side of the target is available for examination.

 The technology is one of two types of whole-body imaging technologies that have been used to perform full-body scans of airline passengers to detect hidden weapons, tools, liquids, narcotics, currency, and other contraband.
 A competing technology is millimeter wave scanner.
 One can refer to an airport security machine of this type as a "body scanner", "whole body imager (WBI)", "security scanner" or "naked scanner".

 Deployments at airports

-In the United States, the FAA Modernization and Reform Act of 2012 required that all full-body scanners operated in airports by the Transportation Security Administration use "Automated Target Recognition" software, which replaces the picture of a nude body with the cartoon-like representation.
+In the United States, the FAA Modernization and Reform Act of 2012 required that all full-body scanners operated in airports by the Transportation Security Administration use "Automated Target Recognition" software, which replaces the picture of the scanned individual's nude body with a cartoon-like representation.
 As a result of this law, all backscatter X-ray machines formerly in use by the Transportation Security Administration were removed from airports by May 2013, since the agency said the vendor (Rapiscan) did not meet their contractual deadline to implement the software.

 In the European Union, backscatter X-ray screening of airline passengers was banned in 2012 to protect passenger safety.